Motorcycle Tour of Tuscany and Central Italy day by day info

-On Day 1 we shall ride out of Rome on a Sunday morning and ride to the volcanic lakes of Bracciano and Vico, visit the amphitheatre of Sutri and visit the dying village of Civita di Bagnoregio before reaching Orvieto with its ancient town centre and majestic cathedral.
+On Day 1 we shall ride out of Rome on a Sunday morning and ride to the volcanic lakes of Bracciano and Vico, visit the amphitheater of Sutri and visit the dying village of Civita di Bagnoregio before reaching Orvieto with its ancient town centre and majestic cathedral.
 We stay 100m from the cathedral, allowing us to enjoy and experience this small town.(In the picture Civita di Bagnoregio)

 On Day 2 we transfer to Siena, but first we ride to the Etruscan towns of Pitigliano and Sorano, then cross the classic Tuscan countryside of the Val d’Orcia visiting Montalcino and Pienza, and reaching Siena along the impressive scenery of the Crete Senesi.